shaktipriya13/Music_courses_selling_website/README.md

 Welcome to **Music App NextJS** – a beautifully designed, fully responsive web application for a music academy.
 Built using **Next.js**, **TypeScript**, **Tailwind CSS**, and **Acertainity UI**, this project offers a real-world development experience with interactive components and smooth transitions.

-This is an ideal starter project for developers transitioning from **React.js to Next.js**, while also learning **modern frontend tooling**.

----

-## 🚀 Project Overview

-This project is part of a hands-on learning series focused on building full-stack applications with **Next.js App Router**, **TypeScript**, and **Tailwind CSS**.
-You'll also gain experience in debugging through integration with the intentionally buggy **Acertainity UI** component library.

 ---

 ## ✨ Features